The cost of editing and proofreading

 - the deadline for completion (turnaround time)

-- the characteristics of the text (eg, single or several authors, language style)
+- the characteristics of the text (single/several authors, language style)

-- the level of intervention required (eg, single authorial voice, plain English)
+- the intervention required (single authorial voice, plain English)

-- the service required (structural or copy edit).
+- the service required (proofreading, structural or copy edit).

 Most editors will want to review a document to assess the work required before they provide a quote – just as a builder will want to see the plans and specifications for a house before quoting.